Low-cost Probate – how we help you to get value for money….

 Source: Jim Diamond’s Hourly Rate Survey 2011

-Low cost probate our hourly rates: are much less and the extras (“disbursements”) will be a lot lower, as we don’t have any hidden or unclear charges.
+Low cost probate our associates hourly rates: are much less and the extras (“disbursements”) will be a lot lower, as they don’t have any hidden or unclear charges.

 Low cost probate.